EMIL FRIIS

 "Emil's piece of music truly inspired me to craft a visual narrative that explores the intricate relationship between dance, movement, and the natural world.
 What captivates me about dance is its ability to take you on a journey — each movement drawing you deeper into a story, one that mirrors the rhythms of nature itself.
 There’s an undeniable beauty in how the body expresses emotions and elements that we often associate with the world around us: the fluidity of water, the power of thunder, the grounding of earth.
 As the piece draws to its conclusion, there’s this profound moment where the dancer, in all their vulnerability and strength, seeks to be seen—not just as an artist, but as a living embodiment of all these forces, harmonising the raw beauty of humanity with the timeless beauty of nature." – Kevin Brooks

-Moving Images invites the audience to explore the deep connections between sound and imagery, encouraging an introspective journey where the boundaries blur between classical music, cinematic storytelling, and mental imagery.
+Serving as a meditation on the subtle forces that shape the human spirit, Moving Images invites the audience to explore the deep connections between sound and imagery – where boundaries blur between classical music, cinematic storytelling, and mental imagery.

-Composed by Friis in his Copenhagen studio, the compositions, which subtly reflect the complexities of the human condition, were largely born out of improvisation, often starting at the piano or synthesizer.
-Through his typically minimalist approach, Friis weaves an intricate tapestry of textures and emotions to create a deeply layered, cinematic sound world.
+Composed by Friis in his Copenhagen studio, the pieces were largely born out of improvisation, often starting at the piano or synthesizer.
+Through his typically minimalist approach, Friis weaves an intricate tapestry of textures and emotions to create a deeply layered, cinematic sound world spanning sombre chamber pieces, ominous yet hopeful and hypnotic ambiances, soft solo piano interludes, poetic and playful flutes, to tension-laced cinematic strings and synths.

 Featuring contributions from other musicians, notably renowned string player Davide Rossi, the music is characterized by a delicate interplay between brightness and a somber beauty, with melodies that often seem to converse with each other across the different instruments.
 At times, the pieces feel lonely and introspective; at others, they soar to magnificent heights, filled with warmth and fervor.
 Despite their brevity, the compositions resonate with a poignant emotional intensity.